OpenBB-finance/copilot-for-terminal-pro/openbb-agent-copilot/README.md

 ### Prerequisites

-Ensure you have poetry, a tool for dependency management and packaging in Python, as well as your OpenAI API key.
+Ensure you have poetry, a tool for dependency management and packaging in Python, installed as well as your OpenAI API key.

 ### Installation and Running